Matt Volz

 arrive where we started and know the place for the first time. -T.S.
 Eliot

-When I’m not farming, I am: reading
+When I’m not farming, I am: playing guitar, practicing my Spanish, cooking, hiking with Lela.

 5 things I must do before I die: